jgarc186/second-brain/3-resources/books/2025/algorithms-and-data-structures/chapter_5_optimizing_code_with_big_o_notation.md

 # Chapter# 5 - Optimizing Code with Big O Notation

+- Select Sort is desceived in Bif O as O(N2), just like Bubble Sort (even when Selection sort is faster than Bubble sort).
+This is because of a major rule of Big O that I;m now introducing for the first time: Big O notation ignores constants.
+This is simply a mathematical way of saying that Big O notation never includes regular numbers that aren’t an exponent.
+We simply drop these regular numbers from the expression. pg 70
+- Big O notation only concens itself with general caregories of algortihm speeds. pg 72
+- As an analogy, let’s talk about physical niolfings.
+There are, of course, many different types of buildings.
+There are one-floor single-family homes, and two floor single-family homes, and three-floor single-0family homes.
+There are high-rise apartment buildings with varying numbers of floors.
+And there are skyscrapers with various heights and shapes. pg 72
 - Big O notation doesn't care merely about the number of steps an algorithm takes.
 It cares about the long-term trajectory of the algorithm's steps as the data increases. pg 73
 - when comparing two efficiencies that belong to two different categories of Big O, it's enough to identify them by